 As a scientist, I am driven to establish collaborative teams that span multiple disciplines to solve basic mysteries of natural history.
-My guiding principles are 1) listen to the data, and 2) test your assumptions!
+My guiding principles are 1) listen to the data, and 2) challenge your assumptions!
 My passion for field work and natural history makes me a natural proponent for place-based ecology.
 Through an understanding of ecosystem processes occurring at multiple scales of organization within a specific environment, I hope to improve our collective ability to support healthy ecosystem function now and in the future.

 Prior to starting my postdoc in Maryland, I did my PHD in Seattle, I worked at the Friday Harbor Labs in the San Juan Islands, WA, as a lab manager for an NSF funded research group (Subsidy Lab!).
 Before my time at FHL, I completed a Master's degree in the Interdepartmental Graduate Program in Marine Science at the University of California, Santa Barbara.
 These diverse perspectives have given me an appreciation

 for, and a unique approach to, ecology.
 Ecological interactions are inherently context-dependent, a context defined by the environment.
 My work focuses on understanding the influence of